yuncode/vuescroll/README.md

 ## What Is Vuescroll

 vuescroll is a virtual scrollbar , that you can substitute vuescroll for native scrollbar, a virtual scrollbar is beautiful and easily controlled , it can make you website is unique , which compares with others that use the native scrollbar :).Vuescroll behaves just like native !

-> note: V3.0 add the rail component that the component can reach where you click on the rail !

 ## Demo